thien-do/thien-do/projects.md

 → [diagramplus.com][diagram]

-DiagramPlus is database design tool that I co-created when working at TablePlus.
-It is fast, modern and privacy-first.
+DiagramPlus is a database design tool that I co-created when working at TablePlus.
+It is fast, modern, and privacy-first.
 Its custom-made architecture made it available as not only a web app but also a TablePlus plugin that can generate a diagram from any database.

 [diagram]: https://diagramplus.com